vesoft-inc/nebula-docs/docs/manual-EN/4.contributions/how-to-contribute.md

 ln -s ../../.linters/cpp/hooks/pre-commit.sh .
 ```

 Sometimes, pre-commit hook can not be executable.
-In such case, you have to make it executable manually.
+You have to make it executable manually.

 ```bash
 cd $working_dir/nebula/.git/hooks